PAR Sensor vs. Lux Sensor: The Professional Grower’s Guide to Measuring Light for Profit

 What’s the Difference Between a PAR Sensor and a Lux Sensor?

-A Lux sensor measures illuminance in units of lux or foot-candles.
-It is designed to mimic the perception of the human eye.
-Our eyes are most sensitive to light in the green and yellow part of the spectrum, which is why a light source that appears bright to us will register a high lux reading.
+A lux sensor measures illuminance – the intensity of light as perceived by the human eye, in units of lux or foot-candles.
+Our eyes are most sensitive to the green and yellow part of the spectrum, so a lux sensor gives higher readings for light rich in these wavelengths.

 The PAR Sensor: Measuring What Truly Matters to Plants